zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 Hidden inputs are not shown to the user but instead hold data like any textual input.
 Values inside them can be changed with JavaScript.

 TIP: If you're using password input fields, you might want to configure your application to prevent those parameters from being logged.
-You can learn about how in the [Securing Rails Applications](security.html#logging) guide.
+You can learn about how in the [Securing Zoisite Applications](security.html#logging) guide.

 Creating Forms with Model Objects
 ---------------------------------